-26. I would like to register for my Bachelor's or Master's dissertation.
+26. I would like to register for my Bachelor's or Master's thesis.
 What do I need to bear in mind?

 You can find information on dissertation here.

-27. What do I do if I fall ill while writing my dissertation?
+27. What do I do if I fall ill while writing my thesis?

 If the application is approved, the writing period will be extended for the same duration as the illness.

-28. Extension of the writing period for dissertations
+28. Extension of the writing period for thesis

 Please always submit an original copy of your application for an extension of the writing period for dissertations to the relevant examination office.